ronaldoussoren/pyobjc/pyobjc-core/Doc/protocols.rst

 		def unlock(self):
 			pass

-XXX: Change this example when the pyobjc_classMethods hack is no longer necessary.

 The class now formally implements the ``NSLocking`` protocol, this can be verified using the Objective-C introspection methods: